trofima/borshch/packages/utilities/README.md

 >[!CAUTION]
 >package have no typings, so may have troubles with integration to TS projects.
 Didn't check yet.

+>[!CAUTION]
+>cjs version is bundled, but has not been tested yet. you are welcome to give feedback or even create PR with a fix.
+But better stop using cjs.
+Forever.

 ## Installation
 ```
 npm i @borshch/utilities